EBSmash/EBSmash/README.md

 Hi there, I'm **EBSmash**, a **Minecraft client enthusiest** and a **Person Who enjoys coding** 🚀 from The USA.

+*i will not be doing as much work on this github but i have moved over to a more "proffessional" account cuz i need to get a job soon.
+If ou want to look at my new work for any reason itll prob be here https://github.com/ElijahBare*

 **Languages and Tools:**